Work Visa Sponsorships for Foreign Workers

 High Swartz has law offices in Doylestown, PA, and Norristown, PA.
 However, we represent clients throughout Pennsylvania, New Jersey, New York, Maryland, Delaware, and Virginia.

-Besides immigration legal services, we offer specialized business law, workers' compensation, employment law, and litigation services.
+In addition to immigration legal services, we offer specialized business law, workers' compensation, employment law, and litigation services.

 Work Visa Sponsorship Attorneys